msgilligan/CloudMVC/README.md

 To Do
 ------

-* Run development server to allow direct editing of Groovy scripts "mvn gae:run"
+* Run development server to allow direct editing of Groovy scripts from gradle *Run
 * Turn off logging for performance measurement
 * Use categories or other method to add Gaelyk functions to Groovy controllers
 * Use Spring bean reloading to dynamically reload controllers in development mode